 The Surety is the company licensed by the Insurance Department and the regulatory agencies to write bonds within the state of the country on which the work will be executed.
 The Contractor, also called the principal, promise in the payment bond that the contract will be executed according to specified terms, while the Surety promises that if the contractor fails on his payments, it will pay damages to all demanding parties.

 On a private project, the payment bond might become a substitute for a mechanic's lien.
 When the principal or contractor fails to pay the suppliers and the subcontractors, they might collect from the surety under the payment bond.
 Payments under the bond will deplete the penal sum, an amount less than the total prime contract, intended to cover supplier and subcontractor costs.

 AIA Payment Bond Form

-The most used Payment Bond form is the AIA A312-2010 Performance and Payment Bond Form.
-This recent payment bond form specifies some important changes when compare to the previous 1984 AIA 312:
+The most-used Payment Bond form is the AIA A312-2010 Performance and Payment Bond Form.
+This recent payment bond form specifies some important changes when compared to the previous 1984 AIA 312:

 How Much a Payment Bond Costs

 Although not usual, payment bonds can be required without having performance bonds bundled together.
 The payment bond needs to be purchased during the bidding process and submitted to the owner once the project has been awarded.
 Payment bonds will normally specify the time and payment to employees, suppliers, and subcontractors.
 When payment bonds are issued with a performance bond, it is estimated that the premium will be between 1% and 2%, although the actual cost may vary depending on the credit history and background check of the contractor requesting the bond.